zhousarah/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-reference-architecture.md

 #### How does Data Guard work with this property

-Data Guards task is to monitor continously the health and the status of the primary and the secondary Database.
+Data Guards task is to monitor continuously the health and the status of the primary and the secondary Database.
 As soon as you enable Fast-Start-Failover (FSFO), the observer process is triggered and reviews the health status at a regular interval to ensure high availability at any given time.

 Now, if the primary Database becomes unavailable, the observer and Data Guard Broker detect this interruption.
 Thereby, the OperationTimeout parameter of 30 seconds specifies how long the Broker should wait for a response from the primary database before taking any further action.